You are currently viewing You Can Look Stylish in Down Clothes

 Fashion over 40 How to look stylish in down clothes

-My Secrets to Look Stylish in Down Clothes
+Secrets to Look Stylish in Down Clothes

-2. There exist down coats that have an outer fabric to hide the down compartments.
+2. There exist down clothes that have an outer fabric to hide the down compartments.
 While this look overcomes the disadvantage of horizontal lines, it is not obvious that you wear a down coat.
 You probably prefer people to know that you wear down clothes.
 It must get below -40F (-40oC) before I wear the down anorak shown in the photos below.

 3. Wear high sturdy heels or at least shoes that add some height.
 Looking taller offsets a bit that the downs make you look wider than you are.